django/asgiref/specs/lifespan.rst

 Shutdown Notice - ``receive`` event
 '''''''''''''''''''''''''''''''''''

-Sent to the application immediately before the server stops accepting new connections and starts shutting down.
+Sent to the application immediately after the server stops accepting new connections, before it starts shutting down.
 Useful for signaling long-running or looping connections, like those using Server-Sent Events, to terminate.

 Keys: